 Most of us will be restricted to using CBD from hemp, because THC is illegal in the UK.
 However, a few companies extract their CBD from MJ, and filter out the THC.
 Although theres no THC to synergise with CBD; MJ derived CBD may provide a rich source of other beneficial cannabinoids like CBC and CBG.

 In countries where THC is legal, extracts may contain a 1:1 CBD/THC ratio, which may be the sweet spot for some people.
 Even a ratio of 20:1 CBD/THC may produce more desirable effects than CBD alone, which would be ideal for those who want more of an effect, but without the high from THC.

 Indica vs Sativa: The Terpenes

-If you’re lucky enough to get hold of a marijuana derived CBD extract with the THC filtered out, then thats a bonus since marijuana tends to contain a greater diversity and concentration of terpenes.
+If you’re lucky enough to get hold of a MJ derived CBD extract with the THC filtered out, then thats a bonus since MJ tends to contain a greater diversity and concentration of terpenes.

 Some companies in the UK offer you the luxury of choosing an indica or sativa CBD extract.
 This allows you to enjoy your CBD with extra benefits.
 For example, an indica based CBD extract may help with relaxation and getting better sleep.
 Alternatively, a sativa based CBD extract may help with fatigue or low mood.